cosunae/proto_dycore/README.md

 Runtime binding of the placeholders
 ==================

-These other alternative proposes to do the binding between the placeholder and the storage using a runtime API.
+This other alternative proposes to do the binding between the placeholder and the storage using a runtime API.
 In this proposal, the placeholders are not stored nor managed by the field_pool but instead they are locally instantiated in the scope of construction of the stencil.

 ```